uranium11010/network-flow-model/README.md

 ### histogram.py
 Generates a histogram from values of log10(data/model) (Fig. 4 of Main Text); also generates some statistics (e.g. RMS, Q1, Q3).
 See section _Empirical Testing_ of Main Text.

-### glen_diat_simul_random.txt
-Stores 1000 values of the random model flow rate for the Diatom-Simuliidae pair of the Glen Canyon network from `graphing+numerical_sol.py`.
-See section _Discussion: Discovering Interaction-Specific Mechanisms_ of Main Text.

-### random_glen.py
-Generates some statistics (mean, stdev, min, max) of random/model from `glen_diat_simul_random.txt`; hypothesis testing for how much empirical flow rate of Diatom-Simuliidae of the Glen Canyon network deviates from model prediction.
-See section _Discussion: Discovering Interaction-Specific Mechanisms_ of Main Text.

 ## References